dmarkey/pgdatadiff/README.md

 Specifically it compares table data and sequences.
 It won't tell you _exactly_ what rows are different but a range of rows that are different (depending on `--chunk-size` parameter)

+# What it does not

+Doesn't check that the schemas are the same.. i.e. stored procedures, indexes, contraints..
+For this use a tool like https://www.postgrescompare.com/ or diff a schema dump from both databases.

 ### How does it determine if table data is different?

 Firstly it compares the row count in both tables.